versionstudio/uad2midi/README.md

 ### Why on earth would you ever need this?

 I am running UAD interfaces in my studio together with two sets of studio monitors/speakers which are controlled by ALT monitoring on the hardware.
 I am also running [Sonarworks Reference 4](https://www.sonarworks.com/reference) (systemwide) for speaker calibration, where each monitor pair has a different calibration profile in Sonarworks.
-Sadly, Sonarworks Reference 4 cannot have multiple profiles loaded at once which means you need to manually change calibration profile each time you toggle monitors.
+Sadly, Sonarworks Reference 4 cannot have multiple profiles loaded at once which means you need to manually select calibration profile each time you toggle monitors.

 Happily, Sonarworks Reference 4 supports binding calibration profiles to MIDI messages, and that's where this application comes in.
 The default configuration coming with UAD 2 MIDI comes configured for just this purpose, where toggling ALT monitoring on your UAD interface will trigger MIDI messages that you can bind to the Sonarworks Reference 4 calibration profiles of you choice.